Authentication

 Property: AuthenticationOptions.AuthenticationProviderKeys

-In real world of ASP.NET, apps may need to support multiple types of authentication by single Ocelot app instance.
+In the real world of ASP.NET Core, apps may need to support multiple types of authentication by a single Ocelot app instance.
 To register multiple authentication schemes (authentication provider keys) for each appropriate authentication provider, use and develop this abstract configuration of two or more schemes:

 .AddJwtBearer(DefaultScheme, options => { /* JWT setup */ })